 Even today most e-commerce business owners do not take the HTTPS protocol seriously.
 Very few of them use this standard protocol.
 It hardly takes one day to set up this protocol and make your website hack-proof.

-To move your website on https, you should install SSL certificate on your website server.
+To move your website to HTTPS, you should install an SSL certificate on your website server.
 If you have multiple sub-domains, then comodo wildcard SSL is the ideal solution.

-Also, it boosts the customers’ confidence, improves the website traffic rate, and better Google rank in search engines.
+Also, it boosts the customers’ confidence, improves the website traffic rate, and better Google’s rank in search engines.

 Comply with the PCI DSS Standards

 The Payment Card Industry (PCI) Data Security Standard (DSS) is a must-have criterion for any website that deals with a real business that handles credit cards from big companies like Visa, MasterCard, Discover, and American Express.
 The main reason you should comply with the PCI DSS Standards is to have healthy relations between the business and the customers.
 This protects from data theft.